 "Would I ever lie to you, North?"
 Jack asked while blinking his eyes sweetly in false innocence.

 "Well..."
-North began to say, but a happy shout from Tooth abruptly cut him off and grabbed everyone's attention.
+North began to say, but a happy shout from Tooth cut him off.

 "Crikey," Bunnymund whispered in awe.
 "I can't believe it.
 He's actually choosing another guardian."

 Tooth could barely hold still, she was shaking so much, and Sandy's sand started to glow brighter in excitement.
-Jack tightened his grip on his staff and gnawed on his bottom lip.
-He was feeling a little apprehensive about this whole situation but he tried to keep his cool and pretend he knew what was going on, just like the others.
-He didn't like it when things changed so unexpectedly and rapidly before his eyes, so understandably, he was a bit nervous.
+Jack tightened his grip on his staff and gnawed on his bottom lip, not really knowing what to make of all this.
+He was feeling a little apprehensive about the situation, but he tried to keep his cool and pretend he knew what was going on, just like the others.
+He didn't like it when things changed so unexpectedly before his eyes, so understandably, he was a bit nervous.

-From the symbol on the floor, came a tall pedestal with a large, blue crystal on top.
+From the symbol on the floor came a tall pedestal with a large, blue crystal on top.
 Everyone simultaneously took a step back as the moonlight reflected off the crystal and started to create an image above it.
 When the image begun to take a solid shape, Jack stepped a little closer to see, but ended up making a perplexed noise.
 The image being produced by the crystal confused him and that confusion only increased when a shocked gasp passed through the group.
-Even the yetis seemed to understand what the symbol meant.
+Even the yetis seemed to understand what the symbol meant as they started garbling among themselves in hushed tones.

-"Oh, you've got to be kidding me," Bunny mumbled under his breath.
+"Oh, you've got to be kidding me," Bunny mumbled under his breath as he stared wide-eyed at the crystal.
 There was no way that symbol meant what he thought it meant.
 It just couldn't be.

 "Is that a horseshoe?"
 Jack asked out loud.
 He has come across many different spirits in his long lifetime, but he couldn't recall hearing of one that could be associated with a horseshoe, or whatever that symbol was.

-"What is a horseshoe suppose to mean?"
+"What is a horseshoe supposed to mean?"
 Jack asked.
 Was he missing something here?

 "That's not a horseshoe, mate," Bunnymund said while staring straight at the image.
-He had a completely deadpan look on his furry face but his forest green eyes burned with an unusual fire that Jack had never seen before.
+He had a deathly serious look on his furry face, but his forest green eyes burned with an unusual fire that Jack had never seen before.
 "That's an Omega symbol.
 An Omega pendent."

 "Bunny, are you sure?"
-Tooth asked, even though she already knew what it all meant.
-She reached over and gently rested her restless hands on her friend's shoulder.
+Tooth asked.
+She reached over and gently rested her hands on her friend's shoulder.
+She could feel the tense muscles underneath his fur.

 "Positive," Bunnymund said with a curt nod.
 "And I only know one sheila with a necklace like that."